QUEENSLAND STATE CLINICAL DIRECTOR

 THE OPPORTUNITY

 This is a rare and impactful opportunity for a senior medical leader to shape the future of early detection services across Queensland.
 As the State Clinical Director of BreastScreen Queensland, you will lead clinical excellence, champion innovation, and drive strategic initiatives within a statewide, multidisciplinary program committed to improving women’s health outcomes.
 Working in collaboration with leading clinicians, researchers, and public health experts, you will oversee clinical operations, workforce capability, and the implementation of new models of care.
-If you are a visionary leader with a passion for population health, clinical governance, quality and safety and service innovation—this is your moment to make a lasting difference in unlocking new horizons in healthcare excellence for Queenslanders.
+If you are a visionary leader with a passion for women's and/or population health, clinical governance, quality and safety and advancing the evidence for service innovation—this is your moment to make a lasting difference in unlocking new horizons in healthcare excellence for Queenslanders.

 THE ROLE

-- To contribute breast medicine expertise and advice to key partners and stakeholders in the development and implementation of new and emerging models of care, innovations, screening technologies and alternative screening strategies, and opportunities that improve the way breast cancer screening and assessment services are delivered across the state.
+- To provide strategic and professional clinical leadership to the BreastScreen Qld program as part of the BSQ State Coordination Unit.
+This includes new and emerging models of care, innovations, screening technologies and alternative screening strategies that improve the way breast cancer screening and assessment services are delivered across the state.

 The successful candidate will need to demonstrate: